-After completing this 26-week program, students will be qualified to enter the healthcare industry as EKG specialists.
+After completing this 26-week EKG training program, students will be qualified to enter the healthcare industry as EKG specialists.
 Working in doctor’s offices, clinics, or hospitals, EKG specialists administer tests to record and analyze electrical impulses transmitted by the heart.
 Also called EKG technicians, EKG specialists can earn as much as $52,000 once entering the workforce.
-Topics include anatomy and physiology of the heart, mechanics of the EKG machine, stress testing, and Holter monitoring.
+Topics covered in our classes include anatomy and physiology of the heart, mechanics of the EKG machine, stress testing, and Holter monitoring.

 Prerequisites are Medical Terminology and Cardiac Care Technician with a grade of “C” or better.
 If needed, the student can take Medical Terminology at MTC as listed below in the coursework section.